-We received feedback about the practice from 30 people including two patients who we spoke with during the inspection visit.
+We received feedback about the practice from 39 people including three patients who we spoke with during the inspection visit.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were helpful, polite and caring.
+They told us staff were caring, respectful, professional and friendly.
 They said that they were given detailed explanations about dental treatment and they did not feel rushed to make decisions.

 Patients said their dentist listened to them and gave them plenty of time to ask questions about their dental care and treatments.
-Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
+A number of patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.